bitextor/bitextor-neural/docs/INSTALL.md

 rm -rf boost_1_76_0*
 ```

-2. There are dependencies that are GPU-dependent, and this might be a problem if the installed dependencies does not support your specifid GPU.
+2. There are dependencies that are GPU-dependent, and this might be a problem if the installed dependencies does not support your specific GPU.
 This is very common in the case of `pytorch`, and in the case you have this problem, you might need to uninstall and install the specific versions with support for your GPU.